 There are 3 different places to rent paddle boards if you don’t have your own and at least one of the rental locations (Paddle Method) offers lessons too.

 Launch from the Dana Point Harbor or turn it into a weekend trip with a stay near Doheny State Park – one of SoCal’s most popular beach parks with 62 acres of open space featuring camping, picnicking, swimming, surfing, bicycling, and tide pools.

 Newport Beach (Back Bay)

 Surrounded by 27 miles of meandering shoreline of sandy beaches, the interconnected network of waterways, inlets and islets that make up Mission Bay make it one of the best spots in San Diego for stand up paddle boarding.

-There are four main beaches around the island: Central Beach, South Beach, Silver Strand State Beach and North Beach.
-In our opinion, two of the best beaches to hit up for paddling are Central Beach and Silver Strand State Beach due to their on duty lifeguards, showers and restroom facilities.
+There are four main beaches around the island: Central Beach, South Beach, Silver Strand State Beach, and North Beach.
+In our opinion, two of the best beaches to hit up for your paddling adventure are Central Beach and Silver Strand State Beach due to their on-duty lifeguards, showers and restroom facilities.

 Either would make the perfect place to spend a few hours of paddle boarding and a few more hours of R&R on the beach.